octoenergy/public-conventions/conventions/application.md

 ```

 In general, prefer calling functions with kwargs where it's not immediately
-obvious what the positional args are (ie most of the time).
-This
+obvious what the positional args are (i.e. most of the time).
+This improves
-improves readability and makes collaborator tests clearer (i.e. writing the
+readability and makes collaborator tests clearer (i.e. writing the
 `collaborator.assert_called_with(...)` assertion).

-Further, _always_ use keyword-only args for "public" domain functions (ie
+Further, _always_ use keyword-only args for "public" domain functions (i.e.
 those which are called from the interface layer or from packages within the
 domain layer).

 ## Minimise system clock calls

 Avoid calls to the system clock in the domain layer of the application.
-That
+That is,
-is, calls to `localtime.now()`, `localtime.today()` etc. Think of such calls
+calls to `localtime.now()`, `localtime.today()` etc. Think of such calls like
-like network or database calls.
+network or database calls.

 Instead, prefer computing relevant datetimes or dates at the interface layer and
 passing them in.
 This won't always be possible but often is.